What is AIM?

 Also included is the comprehensive AIM Educator’s Guide, embedded with planning videos and step-by-step instruction and support to guide educators through planning and implementing each of the 20 classroom sessions in the AIM program.

-to view the full AIM Buddy Project collection on PBS LearningMedia.
+Go to the free AIM Buddy Project Collection at PBS LearningMedia.

 AIM Buddy Project gives educators the opportunity to use interactive media to supplement their existing curricula and encourage students to dig deeper into important topics that foster their social, emotional, and character development.
 The AIM curriculum also offers students additional practice and reinforcement to help them grasp topics that are sometimes difficult, such as honesty and empathy.